 In patients with cerebrospinal fluid (CSF) elevations, the use of ketamine is controversial due to questionable elevations of intracranial pressure caused by ketamine.
 Some studies indicate that the concern for CSF elevation with ketamine has been overstated.
 Kropf et al. found similar hemodynamic properties compared with etomidate.
 Newer research suggests that ketamine may improve cerebral perfusion pressure and may, in fact, have neuroprotective properties.

 Monitor vital signs and cardiac function.
 Blood pressure, pulse, breathing, and oxygen saturation always need to be monitored when using ketamine.

 Be prepared for intubation when administering ketamine.

 Neuropsychiatric function always requires monitoring, and a patient must be at baseline before discharge from care.
-Even after a patient's return to baseline, the patient discharge should be under the supervision of another responsible adult.
+Even after a patient's return to baseline, the patient's discharge should be under the supervision of another responsible adult.
 Patients should not drive, use heavy machinery, or perform other potentially hazardous activities for up to 24 hours following ketamine administration.

-Ketamine is potentially fatal in chronic alcoholics and acutely alcohol-intoxicated patients.
+Ketamine is potentially fatal in alcohol-intoxicated patients.